 Only five companies offer non-owner car insurance policies nationwide – GEICO, State Farm, Nationwide,The General, and Titan.
-The good news is that this makes shopping around for the best price fairly simple.
-You just need to call each provider to request a quote, since non-owner policy quotes aren’t available online through any of these insurers.
+Fortunately, this makes shopping around for the best price fairly simple: You just need to call each provider to request a quote, since non-owner car insurance quotes aren’t available online.

 The Simple Dollar’s Top Picks for Best Non-Owner Car Insurance

 Each of these companies offers non-owner car insurance plans in all 50 states, and GEICO, State Farm, and Nationwide are known for their quality customer service in some regions, according to J.D.
 Power.

 If you already have another insurance policy through GEICO, such as homeowners or renter’s insurance, you can qualify for a bundling discount on your non-owner car insurance policy.
 No other provider offers this discount.